dainchatel/commitr/README.md

 Commitr will then run in the background on your machine.

 To stop it, run `npm stop`.
-If you stop it, it's important to run 'npm run-script clear' before you restart, or it may try to create files that already exist or delete ones that don't.
+If you stop it, it's important to run `npm run-script clear` before you restart, or it may try to create files that already exist or delete ones that don't.

 ## Mechanism